ihorlaitan/houdini-public/README.md

 # Is this a full jailbreak?
 Nope.
 Once you run it, Cydia will NOT be installed.

 This is not meant to be a full jailbreak.
-I created it because as a PoC (to learn about the iOS file system structure and how far we can modify the system with a full jailbreak).
+I initially created it as a PoC (to learn about the iOS file system structure and how far we can modify the system without a full jailbreak) but then it turned into a project for everyone to use.

 # How can I help?
 If you're interested in taking Houdini to the next level and add more features, go for it.